peteroupc/html3dutil/doc/H3DU.Semantic.md

 <a name='H3DU.Semantic.MODELVIEWINVERSETRANSPOSE'></a>
 ### H3DU.Semantic.MODELVIEWINVERSETRANSPOSE (constant)

-Uniform semantic for the inverse of the 3x3 transpose of the model view matrix.
+Uniform semantic for the inverse of the 3x3 transpose of the model-view matrix.

 <a name='H3DU.Semantic.MODELVIEWPROJECTION'></a>
 ### H3DU.Semantic.MODELVIEWPROJECTION (constant)